san-sei/documents/content/en/docs/administration/createworkspace.md

 ---
 title: "Create your Workspace"
 description: "Administration Overview"
 lead: "Every aspects of your IDmelon passwordless authentication system can be managed from the IDmelon Admin Panel.
-This include enrolling and activating users' security keys, instantly granting or restricting access, carefully monitoring users' access, managing licenses, and more."
+This includes enrolling and activating users' security keys, instantly granting or restricting access, carefully monitoring users' access, managing licenses, and more."
 date: 2022-02-16T18:14:02-08:00
 lastmod: 2022-02-16T18:14:02-08:00
 draft: false